ShahedSabab/topic-modeling/README.md

-# topic-modeling
+# Automatic Topic Extraction from Articles
-The objective is to investigate different topic modeling techniques for unsupervised topic extraction from the corpus.
-For this task, yahoo answer dataset has been chosen.
-The dataset has ~1.5 M question-answer pairs.
-For the model training, only 60,000 samples has been randomly chosen from the data.
-Only the answers are used to train the models.
+The objective is to develop an automated tool, which can find out topics from any article.
+Different topic modeling techniques are investigated for this topic extraction task.
+For the investigation, yahoo answer dataset has been chosen.
+The dataset has ~1.5M question-answer pairs.
+Only 60,000 samples has been randomly chosen from the data.
+From the selected data, only the answers are used to train the models.
 The models are trained using [LDA](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf?TB_iframe=true&width=370.8&height=658.8) and [Top2Vec](https://arxiv.org/abs/2008.09470).
 The main dataset can be found in the following link: https://www.kaggle.com/soumikrakshit/yahoo-answers-dataset!

 ## Model 1: Topic Model - LDA:
 • Different preprocessing strategies (e.g., lemmatization, stop word removal) are followed to process the input text. <br>
-• Topic Coherence metric is used to select the number of topics to generate (20 topics).<br>
+• Topic Coherence metric is used to select the number of topics to generate (20 topics) using LDA model.<br>
 • The topics are further analyzed to give them a semantic name. (e.g., naming "topic 1" to "science").<br>
 • The trained model is used to extract topics from unknown documents.<br>